MaibornWolff/SecObserve/docs/getting_started/data_model.md

 ## Branch

 Software development often uses branches in the source code repository.
 Vulnerability scanners can run for multiple branches of a product and observations can be viewed and managed by branch.
 See more in [Working with branches](../usage/branches.md).

+## Service

+A `Service` is a self-contained piece of functionality of a product.
+Can be something like a microservice or `backend` or `frontend`.

 ## Vulnerability Check